kartonfarkas/api_docs/source/suite/contacts/updating_a_contact.rst

    * - Name
      - Type
-     - Description
+     - Value
      - Comments
-   * - key_id = [field_id]
+   * - key_id
+     - the key which identifies the contacts
-     -
+     - [field_id]
      - The value provided for the key_id field identifies the contact which will be updated.
-     - The other fields contain the changes requested for the contact.
+The other fields contain the changes requested for the contact.
 If more than one contact with the requested external ID is found, an error message is returned.

 See `Create a Contact <http://documentation.emarsys.com/?page_id=166>`_ for further information.